oracle/graal/tools/docs/Insight-Manual.md

 ![Heap Stack](Insight-HeapStack.png)

-A `dump.hprof` file is created at the end of `measure` function with can be inspected by regular tools like VisualVM or NetBeans:
+A `dump.hprof` file is going to be created at the end of `measure` function capturing the state of the memory of your progam.
+Inspected the generated `.hprof` file with regular tools like VisualVM or NetBeans:

 ![Heap Inspect](Insight-HeapInspect.png)